lextoumbourou/deep-q-network-mlx/README.md

 # Deep Q-Network

-This repo implements the **Deep Q-Network** architecture and training procedure from the paper [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/abs/1312.5602) by Mnih et all.
+This repo implements the **Deep Q-Network** architecture and training procedure from the paper [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/abs/1312.5602) by Mnih et al. using the [MLX array framework](https://github.com/ml-explore/mlx), which allows for training and evaluation locally on Apple Silicon devices (M1+).

+Mainly written as an opportunity to learn both MLX and the DQN architecture at once 😄

 ## Setup